-"One of the issues in residential aged care is that clinicians with the most knowledge and expertise (registered nurses and general practitioners) have the least involvement in the day-to-day care of residents."17
+"One of the issues in residential aged care is that clinicians with the most knowledge and expertise (registered nurses and general practitioners) have the least involvement in the day-to-day care of residents."

-The Australian Pain Society (APS) in its guidelines Pain in Residential Facilities - Management Strategies, indicates that staff workloads may also be to blame, with a lack of time for adequate pain assessment on a regular basis.
+The Australian Pain Society (APS) in its guidelines Pain in Residential Aged Care Facilities- Management Strategies, 2nd Edition, indicates that staff workloads may also be to blame, with a lack of time for adequate pain assessment on a regular basis.
+These Guidelines should be promoted across aged care as a useful resource that aids best practice pain management.